MCn21thCntry/Measurement-Problems/README.md

 ## Acknowledgments

+- Facebook for insights into bidding strategies.
-- Amazon for providing the dataset.
+- Amazon for the comprehensive dataset.
-- All contributors who have invested time into improving the project.
+- Contributors who have provided invaluable feedback and improvements.

 ```

-Adjust the sections as needed to match your project's specifics or expand on certain areas like usage examples, further development plans, or specific functionalities.
+This README.md is structured to clearly separate and define the components and goals of both projects while providing common documentation for setup, usage, and contribution.
+Adjust as necessary to fit the specifics of your projects or add additional details pertinent to each project's scope or results.